bbe2/portfolio/README.md

 • https://www.abebooks.com/______excellent source used book providers, nothing finer
 • https://onlinecolumnist.com/___author John M. Curtis (author of Dodging The Bullet {hard book to get!})
 •________________________________=> politically neutral commentary analyzing spin in national and global news.

---Thank you for stopping by and learning about my substance ~brian
-**>_7.pillars.of.py** | course author** innovative Python essentials  module to fill existing training literature gaps.